qualityshepherd/brine/posts/southern_coast.md

 **0604 The Shattered Altar** The broken remnants of an ancient altar.
 Shattered pillars—some larger than a man—lie scattered across the ground.
 At the center, a cracked stone slab is etched with strange markings.
 At night, **Shadows** (`Silent, Dreadful Presence, Corruptive Touch`) move across the stones, twisting into monstrous forms.

 **0605 Mountain Pass** A narrow path slices between towering cliffs—the only route through Freemoon Forest's northern border.
-Two **Ginger Giants** (`Tossers, Snickering, Delightfully Cruel`) guard the pass, shoulders broader than the path itself.
+Two **Ginger Giants** (`Tossers, Bros, Delightfully Cruel`) guard the pass, shoulders broader than the path itself.
 They demand a toll for crossing: something unique, not coin.
 Refuse, and boulders fly with impossible precision.

 **0606 Shadow Walker** A robed woman sits cross-legged in sand, waiting for _just the right moment_.
 At any second she might spring up and step into a shadow, walking through a disorienting maze of darkness before emerging elsewhere—though never quite where intended.
 She might teach this art... _but at great cost_.